Associate Degree in Applied Business (Leisure, Sport and Recreation)

 "I was really interested in studying something around sport.
 It was something that sounded like it would benefit me going forward, especially the applied nature.
 That was what eventually swayed me.
 The fact that I was required to hit the ground running on my first day, I wouldn’t have been able to do that had I not done an applied degree first.
 The skills they equip you with are very hands-on.

 I’d love to one day work in the NBA over in America, which is a very bold dream but it’s something I’ve thought about since I was a lot younger.
 To be able to do that would be amazing."

 - Small and medium business owner

 - Operations coordinator

 - Leisure planning

 - Volunteer coordinator

-The Associate Degree in Applied Business Sport, Recreation and Leisure - Specialisation (Z2D) involves 16 units over 2 years of full-time study or 4 years of part-time study, delivered on campus in Launceston, Hobart and the Cradle Coast, and fully online in 2020.
+Leisure, Sport and Recreation is a stream available in the Associate Degree of Applied Business.
+The Associate Degree in Applied Business involves 16 units over 2 years of full-time study or 4 years of part-time study, delivered on campus in Launceston, Hobart and the Cradle Coast, and fully online in 2020.
 We offer evening tutorials to accommodate those already working full-time or part-time.

 The first year of the course acts as a foundation year, while the second year of the course provides you with the skills to apply your new business knowledge to a range of situations.

 After the successful completion of year 1 of the Associate Degree, you can choose to exit the course and be awarded with a diploma qualification.